 Stay local, eat local, buy local and see local

 Treat yourself - stay for a few days or maybe longer.
 Seek out and sample Bowland's delicious food and drink, produced locally in harmony with the landscape.
 Visit farmers' markets, village stores, pubs and cafes and make a real difference to Bowland's communities.
-Why not donate to the Champion Bowland - you'll see donation boxes hosted by many local businesses to help directly fund environmental projects in the AONB.
+Why not donate to the Champion Bowland - you'll see donation boxes hosted by many local businesses to help directly fund environmental projects in the National Landscape.

 Reduce, Reuse, Recycle